oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-vmware-vcenter-16-3/index.md

 This section provides the steps for deploying Avi Vantage in read access mode or no access mode.
 In these modes:

 * The Avi Controller does not access vCenter and does not deploy Avi SEs or connect them to networks.
-Instead, Avi SE deployment is performed by the Avi Vantage user.
+Instead, Avi SE deployment is performed by the vCenter administrator.
 * Read access mode can provide analytics.
-No access mode does not provide analytics.
+No access mode does not provide analytics, specifically the analytics related to the VM properties of the SE VM.

 ### Deployment Process

-Deployment of Vantage into a vCenter-managed VMware cloud in read or no access mode requires the following procedure.
+Deployment of Avi Vantage into a vCenter-managed VMware cloud in read or no access mode requires the following procedure.
 <ol>
  <li>Deploy the Avi Controller OVA.</li>
  <li>Perform initial Avi Controller setup.</li>